Technolus/Example-speech-to-chatbox-vrchat/README.md

   ```
   py -m pip install -r requirements.txt
   ```
-  2. run the script `stc.py` using your favorite interpreter.
+  2. run the script `stc.py` using your favorite python interpreter.
-  3. press the "F" key each time you want to be heard by the application. once the speech has been properly processed. it'll turn into text and be sent to the vrchat's chatbox.
+  3. press the "F" key each time you want to be heard by the application. once the speech has been properly processed. it'll be transcribed and sent to vrchat's chatbox.